Status Page Forms and Fields

 This article will describe and define the fields and forms used in your Status Page.
-These components appear in all versions of a Status Page, whether it's an Internal Status Page, a Public Status Page, or a Public SLA page.
+These fields apply to all Status Page visibility types (Public, Private, and Uptime Users).
 Together, these options provide control over the data that appears on a Status Page as well as its visual representation to visitors.
 You can specify the components your Page will display, the look and feel of your Page, and how your visitors will interact with the page via the Status Page configuration.

 Status Page Settings